GluuFederation/gluu-passport/README.md

 ## INSTALLATION

-Node-Passport server requires npm and nodejs to be installed on the system.
+Node-Passport server requires npm and NodeJS to be installed on the system.

 For installing node and npm please refer [this link](https://nodejs.org/en/download/package-manager/).